redayzarra/AutoPilot/README.md

 npm install
 ```

-## Mobile Drone Test
+## Drone Test

 1. Turn the drone on using the side button.
-Ensure that the drone is charged
-2. Turn Airplane mode on
-3. Connect to the Tello Drone Wi-Fi network.
-No password should be required
-4. Open the Tello App
-5. Fly your drone!

-## PC Drone Test

-1. Turn the drone on using the side button.
-Ensure that the drone is charged
+Ensure that the drone is charged and authorized (Tello App)
 2. Connect to the Tello Drone Wi-Fi network.
 No password should be required
 3. Navigate to the project directory and run:

 ```bash
 python test.py
 ```